VHalenius/RasPi_Ubuntu_20.04_Server_Kubernetes/README.md

 ### Setting firewall rules for Control plane:

-Denying all incoming traffic by default
+Since this is a new install, and firewall is not enabled yet, all incoming traffic is set to denied by default, and allowen on case-by-case basis:
 ```
 sudo ufw default deny incoming
 ```